 How many teams will there be?

 The number of teams is determined by the number of children who register.
-At U13 we anticipate two Boys Gold teams and two Girls Gold teams, just as there was at U12.
-The remainder of players will play in the Silver division (or Bronze).
 The number of players per team will be similar to U12, where there are roughly 12 players per team.
 At U13 we anticipate two Gold boys teams, two Gold girls teams, with the remainder of players divided into Silver or Bronze teams.

 Do the Spring assessments determine what team each player is on?

-Yes – but there is also an in-season evaluation done by the previous season’s coach that helps form a true picture of a player’s ability.
-Taken together, the Spring assessment and coach evaluation will determine team structure for the following year.
+Yes – as well as an in-season evaluation done by the previous season’s coach.
+Together they help to form a true picture of player ability and will determine team structures for the upcoming season.
 Additional input from the upcoming season’s coach(es) may also be required.
 Goalkeepers are usually assessed separately.

 If my child doesn’t make the Gold team, are there other opportunities to play at this level?